Color Correct Skia

 Opting In To Color Correct Skia

 By itself, adding a color space tag to a source will not change draw behavior.
-In fact, tagging sources with color spaces is always a best practice, regardless of whether we want Skia’s color correct behavior.
+In fact, tagging sources with color spaces is always a best practice, regardless of whether or not we want Skia’s color correct behavior.

 Adding a color space tag to the destination is the trigger that turns on Skia color correct behavior.